ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 For example, `192.168.100.14/24` represents the IPv4 address, `192.168.100.14`, and its associated routing prefix `192.168.100.0`, or equivalently, its subnet mask `255.255.255.0` (which has 24 leading 1-bits).

 The first IP address is always reserved for the gateway in the Washington, D.C.
-(WDC), Dallas (DAL), and Frankfurt (FRA04) colocations (colo).
+(WDC), Dallas (DAL), and Frankfurt (FRA04 and FRA05) colocations (colo).
 The second and third IP addresses are reserved for gateway high-availability (HA) in only the WDC colo.
 The subnet address and subnet broadcast address are reserved in both colos.
 {: important}

 To create a new subnet, complete the following steps: